darkoverlordofdata/nautilus-appdir-extension/readme.md

 this is the same basic format as GNUstep applications; in fact this uses '/usr/GNUstep/System/Tools/openapp' to launch the app.

 * appdir_icon.py  - Iterates over the folder, replacing the folder icon with the .{app}.app/Resoures/{app}.png
+* appdir_menu.py   - Adds 'Add To Menu' to the context menu; this will add {app}.desktop to the system menu
 * appdir_run.py   - Adds 'Run Application' to the context menu; runs .{app}.app/{app}